Caption-Matching: A Multimodal Approach for Cross-Domain Image Retrieval: Experiments

 \subsection{Results}

-Table \ref{tab:tab1} presents the experimental results and a comparison with state-of-the-art methods.
-Our approach, which leverages BLIP-2 for image captioning and CLIP for image-text matching, significantly outperforms existing techniques.
-The results demonstrate that our method nearly doubles the precision of current state-of-the-art methods on both the DomainNet and Office-Home datasets, as indicated by the precision metrics P@50, P@100, and P@200 for DomainNet, and P@1, P@5, and P@15 for Office-Home.
-Furthermore, our approach exhibits superior performance in terms of the mAP metric, consistently achieving higher scores across all Office-Home domain pairs.
-These findings underscore the effectiveness of our multimodal caption-matching approach, achieving significant improvements in retrieval precision.
+Table \ref{tab:tab1} summarizes the experimental results and comparisons with state-of-the-art methods.
+Our approach, which combines BLIP-2 for image captioning and CLIP for image-text matching, substantially outperforms existing techniques.
+On DomainNet and Office-Home, it nearly doubles the precision of prior methods across P@50, P@100, P@200 (DomainNet) and P@1, P@5, P@15 (Office-Home).
+It also consistently achieves higher mAP scores across all Office-Home domain pairs.
+These large gains arise because captions often encode semantic cues that remain invariant across visual domains, enabling CLIP’s text encoder to perform more stable matching than visual features alone.
+Complementing the quantitative analysis, Figure \ref{fig:fig3} presents a qualitative comparison, illustrating the superiority of CM and revealing insights not captured by standard precision metrics.

-Despite these advancements, the results reveal some limitations.
-Our method encounters challenges with domains at both extremes of complexity.
-This is evidenced by relatively lower performance on images with intricate details (e.g., infographics from DomainNet) and those with minimal visual intricacies (e.g., quickdraws from DomainNet and artworks from Office-Home), a trend also observed in baseline results.
-Additionally, a practical challenge is the necessity to caption the entire dataset, which can be time-consuming for large datasets or systems with limited computational resources.
-However, this captioning process is a one-time requirement.
-When integrated with an image generation platform, new images can be automatically captioned as they are generated, thus mitigating this drawback over time.

-In addition to the quantitative analysis, a qualitative comparison in Figure \ref{fig:fig3} confirms the superiority of the CM method.
-This comparison also reveals interesting insights about the approach, some of which are not captured by the precision metrics.